EffiOvadia/configuration_files_for_windows/README.md

-# configuration_files_for_windows
-Configuration files examples for windows 10/11
+# Configuration files for windows 10/11